Crusading movement: Crusades for the Holy Land

-The first Crusaders consolidated their conquests into four Crusader states: Edessa, Antioch, Jerusalem, and Tripoli.
+The first crusaders consolidated their conquests into four Crusader states: Edessa, Antioch, Jerusalem, and Tripoli.
 Their defence prompted new campaigns, the first as early as 1101.
-Several expeditions, especially those led by monarchs, became numbered.
+Several expeditions, especially those led by monarchs, are distinguished by numerical labels.
 These campaigns brought about near-continuous warfare in the region, drawing forces from across the wider world, including crusaders from Western Europe, slave soldiers from sub-Saharan Africa, and nomadic horsemen from the Eurasian steppes.

-Edessa's fall in 1144 to the Turkoman leader Imad al-Din Zengi triggered the Second Crusade, led by Louis VII of France and Conrad III of Germany, which failed in 1148.
+Edessa's fall in 1144 to the Turkoman leader Zengi triggered the Second Crusade, led by Louis VII of France and Conrad III of Germany, which failed in 1148.
 Zengi's son, Nur al-Din, unified Muslim Syria and dismantled the Fatimid Caliphate.
 These lands came under the control of Saladin, an ambitious Kurdish general.
 In 1187, he destroyed the Jerusalemite field army at Hattin and captured most Crusader territory, including the city of Jerusalem.

 The resulting crisis triggered the Third Crusade, led by Emperor Frederick I, Richard I of England, and Philip II of France.
 Although Jerusalem remained under Muslim rule, the Crusader states endured, and the Kingdom of Cyprus was founded on former Byzantine territory.
-Later Crusades focused on recovering Jerusalem, but the Fourth was diverted by a Byzantine claimant, leading to the sack of Constantinople and the creation of a Latin Empire in Byzantine territory in 1204.
+Later Crusades focused on recovering Jerusalem, but the Fourth was diverted by the Byzantine claimant, Alexios Angelos, leading to the sack of Constantinople and the creation of a Latin Empire in the Aegean in 1204.
 The Fifth Crusade against Egypt failed in 1217–21.
 The Sixth regained Jerusalem in 1229 through negotiations by the excommunicated Emperor Frederick II, but the city was sacked in 1244 by Khwarazmian raiders.
 Its loss prompted Louis IX of France to launch the Seventh Crusade in 1248, which ended in defeat.

-After the Mamluks supplanted the Ayyubids—Saladin's family—as the dominant Muslim power in the Levant, Sultans Baybars and Qalawun waged systematic campaigns against the Crusader states, massacring Christian populations.
-Louis IX mounted the Eighth Crusade, but died in 1270, and anarchy followed.
+After the Mamluks supplanted the Ayyubids—Saladin's family—as the dominant Muslim power in the Levant, Sultans Baybars and Qalawun waged systematic campaigns against the Crusader states.
+Louis IX mounted the Eighth Crusade, but died in 1270.
 In 1291 Qalawun's son Khalil seized the last Crusader strongholds in the Holy Land.
 Despite continued proposals to reclaim Jerusalem, (Note: Notable authors of crusade treatises include James I of Aragon, Charles II of Sicily, the last Templar grand master James of Molay, the French minister William of Nogaret, the Armenian aristocrat Hayton of Corycus, the Franciscan friar Fidentius of Padua, and the mystic Ramon Lull.) efforts were hampered by events such as the Hundred Years' War.